 Our ethos: Changing the status quo

-The recent Intergovernmental Panel on Climate Change (IPCC) report predicted the impact of 1.5 degrees of warming and challenged us all to do more.
+Last October's Intergovernmental Panel on Climate Change (IPCC) report predicted the impact of 1.5 degrees of warming and challenged us all to do more.

 Climate change isn’t an isolated phenomenon, but a symptom of a broken relationship between humanity and nature.
 Responding to it isn’t about developing new technologies or maintaining our current lifestyles using less carbon.
 It’s about redesigning our lives towards greater simplicity, fewer possessions, stronger community, healthier lifestyles, with more making and less buying.

 It calls us beyond sustainability (simply maintaining the status quo) to regeneration (making things better).
 It offers multiple opportunities to address other crises: pollution, economic inequality, loss of biodiversity, breakdown of community, runaway greed etc. Climate change can't be tackled without fundamental changes in how we think, both individually and collectively.

 Can individuals really make a difference?